Libraries & toolchains

 Note

-Make sure the craype-accel-amd-gfx90a module is loaded when compiling HIP with the Cray compiler wrappers.
+Make sure the craype-accel-amd-gfx90a (or the equivalent MI300A) module is loaded when compiling HIP with the Cray compiler wrappers.

 Compiler